Presidential library system: Presidential libraries outside NARA

 In May 2017, it was announced that the Barack Obama Presidential Center, the planned location of the presidential library of Barack Obama, would not be part of the NARA system, making Obama the first president since Calvin Coolidge not to have a federally owned facility.
 Instead, in a "new model" the nonprofit Obama Foundation will partner with the NARA on digitization and making documents available.
 It was announced that the City of Chicago would own the center.

 History

 Historically, all presidential papers were considered the personal property of the president.
 Some took them at the end of their terms, others destroyed them, and many papers were scattered.
 Though many pre-Hoover collections now reside in the Manuscript Division of the Library of Congress, others are split among other libraries, historical societies, and private collections.
 However, many materials have been lost or (accidentally or deliberately) destroyed.

 Lucretia Rudolph Garfield, the wife of James A. Garfield (president from March 4, 1881, until his death on September 19, 1881) added a Memorial Library wing to their family home in Mentor, Ohio, four years after his assassination.
-The James A. Garfield National Historic Site was operated by the National Park Service and the Western Reserve Historical Society until 2008 when the historical society gave over full control to the National Parks.
+The James A. Garfield National Historic Site was operated by the National Park Service and the Western Reserve Historical Society until 2008, when the historical society gave over full control to the National Park Service.